Wednesday, November 25, 2009

 ACT II

 Molly is 53 years old.
 She is very bright and energetic, but her energy levels have abated some from what they were in her 20s/30s.
 She is at the age at which women commonly experience menopause, aka 'The Change of Life'.
-And her body is showing all the signs that 'The Change' is just around the corner.
-Her cycles, which, while not exactly like clockwork, have always been pretty reliable, have, in recent months, become quite a bit more erratic.
+And she is showing signs that 'The Change' is just around the corner. . .

 Which brings us to the present day.
 Molly has less energy than before, and she's working more hours outside the home than ever before, but the demands of home life are the same as they ever were - the same number of meals need to be prepared, the same amount of laundry needs to be done, the same number of kids need to be chauffeured to doctor appointments, sporting events, etc, and etc, etc, etc. . .